 Tips for Maintaining Your Landscape Drainage

 Outdoor drainage is important for year-round management of excess rainfall.
 Unfortunately when they’re not maintained properly, you can get a magnitude of issues which can really cause a headache.
-The following are some useful tips to maintain your landscape drainage.
+We always recommend checking your entire drainage system at least at the change of every season.

 We recommend checking the grates of your box drains and the gravel of your French drains (with gravel to the surface) regularly and remove any debris.
 Check drains more often in the fall or other times when debris can quickly cover your drain.
 Debris over a drain can make your drain ineffective and cause major water problems.